Nagomez97/ML-NIDS/documentation/documentation.md

 ---

-Welcome to the awesome tool ML-IDS documentation!
+Welcome to the **Vision** ML-NIDS documentation!
 Here you will learn verything about me!

 # ML-NIDS
 A _Network Intrusion Detection System (NIDS)_ is a tool capable of analyze every packet surfing your local network and detect anomalies or attack patterns.
 This is everything but new, of course...
 But what if we add some **Machine Learning** stuff?